 FAQ

-How many types of fruit should I serve?
+How many types of fruit should I serve for a party?

 Can I prep fruit the night before?